-Debtors are amounts which are owed to you by your customers, they are sometimes referred to as Accounts Receivable.
+Debtors in accounting are amounts which are owed to a business by customers, they are sometimes referred to as accounts receivable.

-When you allow your customer credit and invoice them for a product or service and receive payment at a later date 30 days 60 days etc, then while they owe you the money they are classified as a debtor.
+When a business allows a customer credit terms and invoices them for a product or service and receives payment at a later date 30 days 60 days etc, then while the customer owes the business the amount outstanding they are classified as a debtor in the bookkeeping records.

-Debtors are recorded in the balance sheet of the business under the heading Current Assets, that means they are convertible into cash within a year.
+Debtors are recorded in the balance sheet of the business under the heading of current assets which means they are convertible into cash within a year.

-Debtors are normally first recorded in the Sales Ledger which contains a personal account for each customer.
-In this way a listing of the sales ledger accounts will give you a listing of outstanding debts or debtors.
+Normally a debtor is first recorded in the sales ledger which contains a personal account for each customer.
+In this way a listing of the sales ledger accounts will give the business an outstanding debtors aged analysis.

-If for example, sales are made on credit to Customer A for £200 and Customer B for £400 the first entry would be to the sales day book to record the sales.
+If for example, sales are made on credit terms to Customer A for 200 and Customer B for 400 the first entry would be to the sales day book to record the sales.

 |Sales Day Book||Page 1|

-The next entry would be to the Sales Ledger to record the Debtors to the personal accounts of each customer.
+The next entry would be to the sales ledger to record the debtor to the personal account of each customer.

 |Customer A||Page 4|